kcabanela-drodriguez/clustering-project/README.md

 Zillow is a popular estimator for house evaluation available online.
 Zillow's Zestimate allows the homebuyers to search for a home that satisfies their location, area, budget, etc.

-In this project we want to predict the property tax assessed values ('taxvaluedollarcnt') for single family properties.
+In this project we want to uncover what the drivers of the error are in Zillow's Zestimate.
 The focus will be the single unit properties that had a transaction during 2017.

 ### Initial Questions

-- What is the relationship between bedroom count and taxvaluedollarcount?
-    - Is it a linear relationship or is there no relationship?
+- Is there a relationship between logerror and longitude and latitude?

-- What is the relationship between bathroom count and taxvaluedollarcount?
+- What is the relationship between What is the relationship between bedroom count and logerror?
-    - Is it a linear relationship or is there no relationship?

-- What is the relationship between square feet and taxvaluedollarcount?
+- What is the relationship between square feet and logerror?

-    - Is it a linear relationship or is there no relationship?
+- How different are the logerrors for the three counties in the dataset?